Medicinal Garden

 Target system: Immune System, Digestive System

 Use: Feverfew is known to help with severe migraines and headaches.
-As the name implies, it helps reduce fevers, treat nausea and vomiting, and symptoms of a cold.
+As the name implies, it helps reduce fevers, treats nausea and vomiting, and alleviates symptoms of a cold.
 It helps reduce inflammation and treat rheumatoid arthritis.
 It may also combat against cancer and reduce allergic reactions by inhibiting histamine release.

 Foxglove